Ed94/gencpp/docs/Readme.md

 * CodeNS
 * CodeOperator
 * CodeOpCast
-* CodeParam : Has support for `for : range` iterating across parameters.
+* CodeParams : Has support for `for : range` iterating across parameters.
 * CodePreprocessCond
 * CodePragma
 * CodeSpecifiers : Has support for `for : range` iterating across specifiers.